robey/wibble/docs/ast.md

 X = eliminated by transformations

-everything has a "state" field.
+- everything has a "state" field.
+- a few nodes have a "scope" field, meaning they open a new lexical scope. scope is (name -> type).
+- 'newObject' will grow a "type" field to hold the descriptor of the object being created.

 ## constants